dropwizard/dropwizard/docs/source/manual/testing.rst

 Integrated Testing
 ==================
-It can be useful to start up your entire service and hit it with real HTTP requests during testing.
-This can be achieved by adding ``DropwizardServiceRule`` to your JUnit test class, which will start the service prior to any tests running and stop it again when they've completed (roughly equivalent to having used ``@BeforeClass`` and ``@AfterClass``).
+It can be useful to start up your entire app and hit it with real HTTP requests during testing.
+This can be achieved by adding ``DropwizardAppRule`` to your JUnit test class, which will start the app prior to any tests running and stop it again when they've completed (roughly equivalent to having used ``@BeforeClass`` and ``@AfterClass``).
-``DropwizardServiceRule`` also exposes the service's ``Configuration``, ``Environment`` and the service object itself so that these can be queried by the tests.
+``DropwizardAppRule`` also exposes the app's ``Configuration``, ``Environment`` and the app object itself so that these can be queried by the tests.

 .. code-block:: java

     public class LoginAcceptanceTest {

         @ClassRule
-        public static final DropwizardServiceRule<TestConfiguration> RULE =
+        public static final DropwizardAppRule<TestConfiguration> RULE =
-                new DropwizardServiceRule<TestConfiguration>(MyService.class, resourceFilePath("my-service-config.yaml"));
+                new DropwizardAppRule<TestConfiguration>(MyApp.class, resourceFilePath("my-app-config.yaml"));

         @Test
         public void loginHandlerRedirectsAfterPost() {